kkwong44/brainpower/README.md

 ![Homepage](readme/screenshots/game-instruction.png)

 Player clicked on the Instruction and it display on top of the game.
-Player can close the message box by cliking on the X or anywhere in the shaded area.
+Player can close the message box by clicking on the X or anywhere in the shaded area.

 ### *Game's Title and Area*
 *Screenshot - Game's Title and Area*

 ![Homepage](readme/screenshots/game-play-area.png)

-Game's title is on the top and the game's area is in the gray area.
+Game's title is on the top and the game's area is in the grey area.

 ### *Square Containers for the numbers*
 *Screenshot - Square Containers To Display Number and Accept Player's Answer*